"It has become appallingly obvious that our technology has exceeded our humanity."

 But this is the exception, not the norm, and James challenged us to make our digital experiences more human through use of human tools, human metrics and human experiences.

 Throughout Digital Gaggle personas appeared in a number of guises.
 In his talk, James talked about personas in the context of empathy mapping.
-At True Digital they use personas to focus on how people think, feel and experience the world so that they can map the emotional journey that people take using a product or service and then can build marketing interventions around those emotions.
+At True Digital they use personas to focus on how people think, feel and experience the world so that they can map the emotional journey that people take using a product or service and then can build digital marketing interventions around those emotions.

 In other words, think about how digital products and services can be used as a tool to address a human need, rather than simply to show how clever the technology is.